ProstabKundu/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This repository will consist of ML projetcs
+This repository will consist of ML projects